Echtzeitsysteme/CorrectByConstructionTCFamilies-SoSyM16/README.md

 ## Where should I start?

-1. Navigate to the Desktop
+1. Navigate to the Desktop (*Win+D*)
-2. Open the folder *cbcTC*
-3. Open Eclipse by double-clicking *eclipse.exe*
+2. Double-click *Eclipse Neon 1.a*
-4. All material is contained in the workspace that opens up.
+3. All material is contained in the workspace that opens up.

 ## Where is the metamodel?
 Where are the Topology Control rules?